Fast Food Restaurant Waste, Symptom of a Larger Problem in Our Lives

 A Simple Way Of Life Is Best

-I always preferred Diners or Mom and Pop restaurants.
+I always preferred Diners or mom-and-pop restaurants.
 They have a more expansive menu minus the fast-food restaurant waste.
-I don’t mind my burger falling over on my plate rather than being placed in cardboard for the 30-second trip to my table.
+I don’t mind my burger falling over on my plate rather than being placed in a cardboard for the 30-second trip to my table.

 Just think of the fast-food restaurant waste that is produced by millions of meals a day in the United States alone.
 Cardboard containers, napkins, plastic-coated paper cups, plastic tops, plastic straws, plastic knives, and forks.
 All are used for a 15-minute meal and discarded.